• RX for Empowerment Leadership Development and Coaching Program

 Who is it for?

-Signs that your team could benefit from Team Coaching include a culture of low trust, gossip, exhaustion, and resistance to getting on board with organizational change.
+Signals that your team could benefit from Team Coaching include a culture of low trust, gossip, exhaustion, and resistance to getting on board with organizational change.
 High turnover, low employee engagement scores, declining core clinical measures, and declining patient experience measures are other indicators that your team can benefit from team coaching.

 Organizations that are going through a merger or acquisition.
 Team coaching is an effective and powerful tool to include in your plans for creating a more effective merging of cultures and processes.

 What you can expect if you engage a team coach….
 All coaching engagements begin with a needs assessment phase.
 This phase uncovers what is happening in the group’s system that is producing the current results.
-With this information, the coaching approach is designed to make visible to the team the factors that are producing the current results.
+This phase also includes conversations with constituents (local and beyond) to understand what these groups need from the team for now and in the future.

 • Individual Coaching